cloud-gov/cg-site/content/updates/2018-01-05-meltdown-statement.md

 +++
 date = "2018-01-05"
-title = "Meltdown mitigation statement"
+title = "cloud.gov Updates for the  Meltdown/Spectre Vulnerabilities"
 +++

 cloud.gov is tracking the recent public disclosure of vulnerabilities in modern CPUs, dubbed the [Meltdown](https://meltdownattack.com)